totaldebug/totaldebug.uk/_posts/2021-07-07-sqitch-sensible-database-change-management.md

 *Pros:*
 - Uses Python so can be baked into projects
-- Development Teams dont need to know/learn SQL
+- Development Teams don't need to know/learn SQL

 *Cons:*
 - Functionality limited to what the developers implement